How To Pick The Perfect Siding For Your Home

 • Freeze-Thaw Cycles: In regions with harsh winters and fluctuating spring temperatures, siding must be able to expand and contract without cracking.
 Rigid materials like certain low-grade plastics or poorly installed masonry can struggle here.

-• Humidity and Rain: If you live in a damp or coastal climate, moisture resistance is your top priority.
-Traditional wood may be beautiful, but it is prone to rot and mold in high-moisture environments.
+• Humidity and Rain: If you live in a damp or humid climate, moisture resistance should be your top priority.
+While traditional wood offers natural beauty, it is highly susceptible to rot and mold when exposed to excess moisture.

 Regional Specifics